wmoore012/F1_SQL_Class_Proj/README.md

 ## 🤝 About This Project

-This project was developed as part of a **graduate-level database course at UNC Charlotte**.
+This project was developed as part of a **graduate-level database course at UNC Charlotte** in Charlotte, NC Spring 2025.
 It demonstrates real-world SQL and data analysis skills applicable to:

 - 📊 **Data Analyst roles** — Complex SQL queries, data cleaning, visualization
 - 🏎️ **Sports Analytics** — Performance metrics, efficiency analysis, predictive insights